youngtuotuo/youngtuotuo.github.io/_posts/2024-02-22-rethinking-awesome-lists.md

 plan well based on this high level understanding.

-Introducing Awesome Lists, a novel, modern, user friendly, fancy, eco-friendly, blazingly fast improves, progressively grows, politically alwyas correct, contridution welcomed, 500GB README.md file.
-This list curates all you need to improved in the *matching problem* world.
+Introducing Awesome Lists, a novel, modern, user friendly, fancy, eco-friendly, blazingly fast improves, progressively grows, politically always correct, contridution welcomed, 500GB README.md file.
+This list curates all you need to improve in the *matching problem* world.
 Please refer to the table of contents to know the whole pace.
 GLASSES EMOJI

 Did you notice you just read through an useless paragraph?
 Try to recap how